henrik/progress_bar/README.md

     |==================================                |  67%

-(Shortened to fit GitHub's layout.
-The bar will really be 100 characters wide.)

 Call the function again and it will overwrite the previous bar with the new value:

 ``` elixir